gioblu/PJON/src/strategies/SoftwareBitBang/README.md

 **Medium:** Wire |
 **Pins used:** 1 / 2

 `SoftwareBitBang` is a software implementation of [PJDL (Padded Jittering Data Link)](/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.0.md).
-It supports simplex and half-duplex asynchronous serial communication for up to 254 devices over one common wire.
-This implementation can run on limited microcontrollers with low clock accuracy and can operate directly using a single input-output pin.
+It supports simplex and half-duplex asynchronous serial communication for up to 254 devices over a single wire.
+The maximum length of the bus can reach between 800 and 2000 meters depending on the mode used.
 It is a valid alternative to 1-Wire because of its flexibility and reliability.
-Fault tolerance schemes can be easily implemented because the communication pins can be configured at runtime.
-The maximum length of the bus can reach between 800 and 2000 meters depending on the mode used.
+Fault tolerance schemes can be easily implemented because communication pins can be configured at runtime.
 Take a look at the [video introduction](https://www.youtube.com/watch?v=GWlhKD5lz5w) for a brief showcase of its features.
 ```cpp
 PJDL SINGLE WIRE BUS                           ______
  ______    ______    ______    ______         |      |